lordhaywire/2D-4X/README.md

 #### How to Export from Godot

-In Godot Project>Export make sure Embed PCK is checked and the Export path goes somewhere that is not in the project folder.
+In Godot Project>Export makes sure Embed PCK is checked, and the Export path goes somewhere that is not in the project folder.

 Copy over the map folder from the project to the folder you are Exporting the game to.